 Tue.Oct.15.1940.
 Well God has healed me a-gain for my ivy sores are drying up.
 Praise His Holy Name.
 Haven’t heard a word from Nellie. hope she & Bonnita didn’t get ivy on them.
 I cooked supper had to wash 3. prs. stockings but thank God my legs are better today, it rained in hard showers all night and

 =14= toward morn a light hail storm, I thought it would spoil the flowers, but it didn’t we havent had a killing frost yet either Elbert thought he couldn’t work today but it cleared of and was nice only air little more chilly but we have kept a little fire for over a month so we can have heat if we need it.
 I Praise the Lord for the many Blessings He gives me each day.

 Wed.Oct.
 16. No frost yet, cool nights, it’s a wonderful day, south wind, warm & clear Sun.
 Elbert has gone to work.
-War news is terrible at noon over radio. wind’s gone north at noon I wrote a letter to Miss.
+War news is terrible at noon over radio. [the date marks the first peacetime draft in USA] wind’s gone north at noon I wrote a letter to Miss.
 Willitt’s today. to ask her to pray for me and anoint my handkercheif this poison on me is terrible.